BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ### Defining lists

 MCM 1.17 introduced `list_v2` to supersede the now deprecated `list` input type.
+It offers better UI and ergonomics, with  more granular control over lists and their elements.

-MCM will automatically migrate players' old `list` data to `list_v2` if the setting ID remains the same.
+> MCM will automatically migrate players' old `list` values to `list_v2` if the setting ID remains the same.
+> {.is-success}

 #### Inserting Search Results for ListV2 settings